 Both qualifications are recognised under the Australian Qualifications Framework (AQF).

-🎓 At Hader Institute of Education, we offer flexible online pathways for both the Certificate IV in Alcohol and Other Drugs and the Diploma of Alcohol and Other Drugs, making it easier to study while working or managing family commitments.
+At Hader Institute of Education, we offer flexible online pathways for both the CHC43215 Certificate IV in Alcohol and Other Drugs and the CHC53215 Diploma of Alcohol and Other Drugs, making it easier to study while working or managing family commitments.

 Step 2: Gain Practical Experience Through Placements

-Most nationally accredited AOD courses include work placements or vocational practicums, allowing you to apply your knowledge in real-life support environments such as:
+Many nationally recognised AOD courses include work placements or vocational practicums, allowing you to apply your knowledge in real-life support environments such as:

 - Community rehabilitation centres